 Beware pickpockets and loose women!

-As friendly and fun-loving as a group of people who throw the second-largest annual party in the world, Barranquilleros aren’t without a few manzanas podridas.
+As friendly and fun-loving as a group of people who throw the second-largest annual party in the world, (after Rio) Barranquilleros aren’t without a few manzanas podridas.

-The scam is easy: set up a huge party full of scantily-clad beautiful women, loud live music, huge crowds and colourfully-costumed teams of dancers doing ethnic things for four days.
+The scam is easy: set up an enormous party full of scantily-clad beautiful women, loud live music, huge crowds and colourfully-costumed teams of dancers doing ethnic things for four days.
 Throw in a little booze, a good-natured tarring and feathering with foam and flour, and candy-from-a-baby: where did that camera go?

 After donating your valuables to the local criminal element, another problem arises: how’s your espagnol?

 Barranquilla has tremendous ethnic and cultural diversity.
-Over 500 years the port city has harboured all sorts: African, European, Middle Eastern, Latin American, Shakira.
+Over its 500-year history the port city has harboured all sorts: African, European, Middle Eastern, Latin American, Shakira.
 Cultural identities stuck, language didn’t.
 This place, an industrial city 51 weeks out of the year, functions in Spanish.

 Don’t worry.
 UNESCO wouldn’t have named Carnival Barranquilla a Masterpiece of the Oral and Intangible Heritage of Humanity if the people weren’t nice, right?